Zaczero/btcpredict/README.md

 # BTC Predict

 This is a Bitcoin bull run prediction project which aims to evaluate current bull run's top price alongside the exact date.
-The project is based of 2 individual ML models trained on the Bitcoin's ~8-years long historical data.
+The project is based of 2 individual ML models trained on the Bitcoin historical pricing and block halving data.

 Check out this LIVE demo website: [btcpredict.monicz.pl](https://btcpredict.monicz.pl/)